bekk/bekk-christmas/post/ux/8-biases-that-affects-your-user-experience.md

 post_day: 24
 title: The business impact of delightful experiences
 ingress: >-
   People love delightful digital experiences.
-Delight can make dull self-services, like filling in application forms, fun.
-It can make everyday tasks, such as paying for groceries, exciting.
-So why aren't every digital experience, deligthful?
+It can make the dullest of tasks — an exciting experience.
+Like filling in forms and paying for groceries.
+So why aren't every digital experience, delightful?
 authors:
   - Martin Skarbø Sangolt
 ---